 Microsoft’s search engine offering, Bing is the world’s second biggest search engine advertising network.
 Although this is only 9% of the worldwide market share, they seem to have a big presence in the USA where they apparently have a 33% market share.

 Using Bing’s PPC ads gives you access to the Microsoft Network of sites which includes MSN and Yahoo!
-Search done through Yahoo!
-Gives Bing results, and with 3% of global searches, that’s another nifty little slice.
+Searches done through Yahoo show results from Bing’s search engine software, and with 3% of global searches, that’s another nifty little slice.

 Pros: Less competition for top spot than Google, cost per click less than Google, access to popular sites such as Yahoo!